January-to-February is mating time for red foxes in Pennsylvania and the Mid-Atlantic region.

 — Guide to the Mammals of Pennsylvania, p.
 252 — Joseph F. Merritt

 People usually don’t see foxes mating but Carly Lesser & Art Drauglis came upon this pair in January 2013 at Hain’s Point Golf Course in Washington, DC.
-Click here for another photo and scroll down to read the description.
+Click here for another photo with this description:

 If foxes mate in January, they have kits in March.